 In order to receive Holy Communion, you have to be in a state of sanctifying grace.
 If you commit a serious sin (mortal sin) you need to go to confession prior to receiving Holy Communion.
 But confession is not magic, in order to be forgiven we must repent of our sins and have a firm desire not to sin again.

-As an ex-offender or someone who received a non-custodial sentence, the world can seem very different - as if you do not quite belong or fit in.
-Your family and friends may not understand what you have been through, let alone how difficult it is to cope with being out on licence or having a SOPO.
 We all make mistakes.
+Family and friends may not understand what you have been through.
 At St. Wilfrid's we do not believe that your mistakes define who you are.
 We believe very much in the power of God's grace to heal the wounds of the past and give us the hope of a bright future.
 Trying to reintegrate into society and face the future is difficult, but you are not alone.
 We will give you a warm welcome and a listening ear.
 We will walk with you and do all that we can to support and encourage you in your journey to a brighter future.
 Don't forget, Jesus was in prison and considered an outcast as was St. Peter and St. Paul!

 If I had a physical wound it would be so much easier for people to understand.
 Some people think I am odd or stand-offish, others think I am lazy and don't care.
 But living with depression or a mental illness can be like walking through a dark cloud.
 There is nothing to look forward to; at times I wonder what the point of life is.
 There are days when it takes all my energy to get up and wash.
 The thought of going out to the shop to get a carton of milk will play on my mind all day until finally, just before it closes, I get there - another days work completed!
 Anxiety seems to come from nowhere.
 I am convinced others are talking about me or looking in a judgemental way.
 I would talk to my therapist but it takes months to get an appointment.
 At St. Wilfrid's I find people who listen and care.
 What I like most is I am not the centre of attention and they just treat me like everyone else.
 I often find myself telling jokes or encouraging someone else who suffers the same way I do - I am certainly not alone!
 When I pray, I often think of Our Lady at the foot of the cross going through mental agony and feeling every wound Jesus endured - she knows what I am going through.